 Use the navigation system below to access all of our resources related to Coalition Building, Assessing, Planning and Implementation strategies.
 These tools have been put together for you to use to build your community.

-Throughout northern New England, communities are developing infrastructure, programs, activities, and policy to make it easier for residents of all ages, especially older folks, to be as actively engaged in community life as they want to be.
-We think of these as “lifelong” communities-places that are great for everyone from 8 to 80!
+Throughout northern New England, cities and towns have developed infrastructure, programs, activities, and policy to make it easier for residents of all ages to be actively engaged in community life.
+We think of these as “lifelong” communities because they are great places to grow up and to grow old.

 The movement is gaining momentum throughout northern New England.
-In some places, the municipality as a whole adopts a planning model that thinks about aging when policy or infrastructure changes are made.
+In some places, the municipality as a whole adopts a planning model that includes an aging lense when policy or infrastructure changes are made.
 In other communities, groups of residents are working together to address specific needs, such as housing, transportation, social participation, and accessibility.